liaof/21-MERN/README.md

 - Implement authentication with JWT.</br>

 #### Usage
-npm run develop, then go to http://localhost:3001/graphql and http://localhost:3000
+npm run watch, then go to http://localhost:3001/graphql and http://localhost:3000

 ## Concepts
 With RESTful APIs, CRUD operations are implemented by HTTP verbs (GET, POST, PUT, DELETE).
 In GraphQL, these operations are split between: